python/cpython/Doc/howto/logging-cookbook.rst

 Sometimes, you might want to do something slightly different from the standard handling of levels in handlers, where all levels above a threshold get processed by a handler.
 To do this, you need to use filters.
-Let's look at s scenario where you want to arrange things as follows:
+Let's look at a scenario where you want to arrange things as follows:

 * Send messages of severity ``INFO`` and ``WARNING`` to ``sys.stdout``